 7- Talking about safer sex is necessary not only to avoid pregnancy but to protect yourself from sexually transmitted diseases as well.

-It can be annoying to your partner to have a safer sex.
-While some of the male partner may not find it important to have safe sex due to lack of awareness and interest.
+It can be annoying to your partner to have safer sex.
+While some of the male partners may not find it important to have safe sex due to lack of awareness and interest.
 You need to take out the right time to consult and let him know all about safe sex.
+(4)

 How to talk about safe sex with your partner?

 1- Keep yourself prepared first.
-Do not get presume that your partner will not understand.
+Do not get to presume that your partner will not understand.
 Believe your relationship and go ahead with a positive heart.
+(7)

 2- Find the most suitable time when you and your partner both are relaxed.
 This way you both can focus on the benefits of safer sex or safe sex.
 Don’t be aggressive and stay calm while initiating the conversation.

-Let them know that its not only about you, it about both of you and your health.
+Let them know that it is not only about you, it about both of you and your health.

 4- Give a clear statement that without protection; you are not going to have any sexual intercourse.
 Sometimes, you have to be a bit strong by mind, especially when it's about your sexual health.